tellor-io/telliot-core/docs/getting-started.md

 If you don't have an endpoint, a free one is available at [Infura.io](http://www.infura.io).
 Simply replace `INFURA_API_KEY` with the one provided by Infura.

-Endpoints should be configured for both Etherium mainnet and Rinkeby testnet.
+Endpoints should be configured for both Ethereum mainnet and Rinkeby testnet.

 !!! warning